Positive Young Minds

 The digital time black hole

-The time spent reading, organising and responding to emails is estimated to take hours each day It is a big productivity drain.
+The time spent reading, organising and responding to emails is estimated to take hours each day; it is a big productivity drain.
 If you want to check for yourself you can track your time and see for yourself how much time and energy you take with this task.

 Digital time drains include engaging in tasks such as responding to emails / phones and texts from your workplace and/or clients outside of hours.